DevDataMLOps/Project-Rising/README.md

 Project RISING is a climate-resilient health data engineering platform designed to keep public-health data moving during network failures, disasters, and infrastructure disruptions across ASEAN.

+This project was built as a group hackathon project by a three-person team.

 The core promise is simple:

 ```text